pyodide/pytest-pyodide/README.md

 This plugin also supports running standard pytest tests on pyodide in a browser.
 So if you have an existing codebase and you want to check if your pyodide build works, just run it like this:
 ```
-# make the pyodide wheel in the dist folder
+# Make the emscripten/wasm32  wheel in the dist folder
 pyodide build
 # the following code
 # a) copies the test directory and subfolders to a Pyodide instance, and